 How I Read

-I like going through suggested books and readings lists on Hacker News, and they’re so popular that someone made a program to make a definitive list.
+I like going through suggested books and readings lists on Hacker News, and they’re so popular that someone made an app to make a definitive list.
 But unless you’re an avid reader, it can be a bit of a chore.
-As for me, most books have their main points in the chapter title and preambles, then spend the rest of it providing evidence to supporting it.
+For me most books have their main points in the chapter title and preambles, then spend the rest of it providing evidence to supporting it.

 When I was down a YouTube rabbit hole on Tai Lopez, a.k.a. the “Here in my garage” guy, some comments and other videos criticized his “I read a book a day” claim.
 He just reads summaries to get the main points, then re-reads them to internalize the concepts so they’re in the front of his mind.
 Most knowledge-based and self-improvement books can be dense with information, so it’d be tough to read a book in a day.
-But I did like the idea of using summaries, and I already have a tool that I used regularly to help me with learning by repetition.
+But I did like the idea of using summaries, and I already use Anki regularly.

 - Find the summary of a book I want to read